HOMBRE Exclusive: Secrets To Success With ‘Vanderpump Rules’ GUILLERMO ZAPATA – Co-Owner Of SUR, One Of LA’s Hottest Restaurant

 H: You produced a short film, are there plans to produce other projects?

 G: I did “Tango Amargo,” which is a short film.
-It’s going back to what my passion is.
-We created that and I’m trying to get a TV show.
-We’re also doing a feature film with Danny Trejo, we’re trying to fund that and are almost in pre-production.
 I’m exited to go back to my roots.
 When you have a passion, you work hard, and don’t stop then dreams come true.

 H: What would you say are the keys to your success?

 GZ: I thinks it’s motivation and passion.
-For the past 17 years I own SUR I see myself working almost every night giving the same passion to the employees, to the customers.
+For the past 18 years I’ve owned SUR I see myself working almost every night giving the same passion to the employees, to the customers.
 I think that’s mostly what it is.
 Be humble, be smart, and you need passion or it won’t work.